Skip to Content

 Pegmatites, Rocky Outcrops, and Road Cuts

-Granite pegmatites, as mentioned above, are ideal for finding micas, but so are rocky outcrops or road cuts.
-Mica rocks form in various metamorphic processes or through fluid deposition.
+Granite pegmatites, as previously said, are great for locating micas, but so are rocky outcrops and road cuttings.
+Mica rocks are formed by a variety of metamorphic processes or by fluid deposition.

 TIP: The best places to find fantastic specimens are usually within mines, quarries, or gravel pits.
 Check out the difference between them in the article below: